Columbine High School massacre: Planting the bombs

 On Tuesday morning, April 20, 1999, Harris and Klebold placed two duffel bags in the cafeteria.
-Each bag contained propane bombs, set to detonate during the "A" lunch shift, which began at 11:15 a.m.
-(Note: All times are in Mountain Daylight Time, UTC-6.)
+Each bag contained propane bombs, set to detonate during the "A" lunch shift, which began at 11:15 am (Note: All times are in Mountain Daylight Time, UTC-6.)

 No witness recalled seeing the duffel bags being added to the 400 or so backpacks that were already in the cafeteria.
-The security staff at CHS did not observe the bags being placed in the cafeteria; a custodian was replacing the school security videotape at around 11:14 a.m.
+The security staff at CHS did not observe the bags being placed in the cafeteria; a custodian was replacing the school security videotape at around 11:14 am.
 Shortly after the massacre, police speculated the bombs were placed during this "tape change".
 They also investigated whether the bombs were placed during the "after-prom" party held the prior weekend.
-Some Internet sleuths claim the bomb placement can be seen on the surveillance video at around 10:58 a.m.
+Some Internet users claim the bomb placement can be seen on the surveillance video at around 10:58 am.

 Jefferson County Sheriff's Deputy Neil Gardner was assigned to the high school as a full-time school resource officer.
 Gardner usually ate lunch with students in the cafeteria, but on April 20 he was eating lunch in his patrol car at the northwest corner of the campus, watching students in the Smokers' Pit in Clement Park, a meadow adjacent to the school.

 Two backpacks filled with pipe bombs, aerosol canisters, and small propane bombs were also placed in a field about 3 mi south of CHS, and 2 miles south of the fire station.
 (Note: On the corner of South Wadsworth Boulevard and Ken Caryl Avenue.)
 The bombs were intended as a diversion to draw firefighters and emergency personnel away from the school.
 Only the pipe bombs and one of the aerosol canisters detonated, causing a small fire, which was quickly extinguished by the fire department.
 It went off after first having been moved.
 Bomb technicians immediately examined the bombs and relayed to police at the school the possibility of devices with motion activators.